Walking With Purpose: Aussies On A Mission To Make A Difference

 It’s an incredible commitment—four years of walking solo around the world.
 And he’s doing it with unwavering purpose.
 He is currently trekking through Azerbaijan.
 You can follow his journey across the globe, the people he meets, the conditions he overcomes, and the places he sleeps on Instagram @alexander_campbell, like I am, getting a whole lot of inspiration (and a bit of travel envy).
 If you are inclined, you can show your support by making a donation at World Walk Expedition

-Do you need something to work towards or does a hike (on a smaller scale) sound like something you have been searching for?
+Do you need something to work towards, or does a hike (on a smaller scale) sound like something you have been searching for?
 Join The Bloody Long Walk or form a team for an event like Coastrek.
-But it doesn’t just have to be walking; you can challenge yourself in all sorts of ways while raising money for charity - skip, do push-ups, swim laps….
+But it doesn’t just have to be walking; you can challenge yourself in all sorts of ways while raising money for charity - skip, doing push-ups, swim laps….

 I hope these men’s courage, determination, and grit inspire and spark something in you this week; whatever that might be!